EnriqueDoster/project_lab_notebooks/Other_projects/Baits_for_sequins_notebook.md

   * Notes:
     *
   * Accomplished:
-    * Downloaded all sequences from
+    * Downloaded all sequences from Anaquin and created probes with the CATCH software

 ***